davemacdo/vuepress-curriculum/docs/comp-1/unit-2/motivic-development-composition.md

     * Reflection: A brief written description of the motives you used and how you used them (100-200 words).
 * **Paper submission**:
     * hard copy of the score and parts for reading. *Performance materials should be clean, clear, and professional.
 If you aren't sure what your score or parts should look like, compare them to scores and parts from a major publisher.*

+## Grading

+Please review the Composition Project Rubric in the Pages tab of Webcourses.

 [^length]: Pieces with slower tempos and rhythms should be at the longer end of this range.
 Pieces with faster tempos and rhythms may be closer to one minute.